 What happened earlier after Nightmare Moon shatters the Elements Of Harmony, the only thing capable of stopping her, right in front of Twilight Sparkle then gives her a Breaking Speech.
 The look on Twilight's face makes it clear that, until she realizes that her friends are what she needs, she's crossed the Despair Event Horizon.
 Thank goodness her friends showed up.

 Luna.
 Just Luna.
 Nightmare Moon looked like Celestia, only dark and evil.
-Then we see that she was in fact this small alicorn (she doesn't seem to be bigger than Twilight).
+Then we see that she was in fact this small Alicorn (she doesn't seem to be bigger than Twilight).
 Is just for a second, but seeing her almost cowering when Celestia gets close and then crying "I'm so sorry!
-I missed you so much!" just makes this troper cry (Because then you start to think that she stayed in the Moon for a hundred years all.
+I missed you so much!" just makes this troper cry (Because then you start to think that she stayed in the Moon for a thousand years.
+All.
 By.
-Herself)
+Herself.)

 Rainbow Dash in the end when Gilda loses it.
 All she wanted was for her old friend and her new friends to get along, and look what happened.